typpo/quickchart/README.md

 ## License

-QuickChart is open source, licensed under version 3 of the GNU GPL.
+QuickChart is open source, licensed under version 3 of the GNU AGPL.
 If you would like to modify this project for commercial purposes (and not release the source code), please [contact me](https://www.ianww.com/).